Skip to main content

 Because catalog resolution happens so early, runtime availability affects even CLI help and schema inspection.

-For remote runtimes, ocli can also attach runtime-level bearer auth before those HTTP calls.
+For remote runtimes, open-cli can attach runtime-level bearer auth before those HTTP calls.
 The current client supports:

 • forwarding an operator-provided token (runtime.remote.oauth.mode: "providedToken")